evawlve/Lab2/lab2.md

 ![Image](screenshot1.PNG)

+*Note: The relevant argument to the method being used, in this case is the handlerequest, is the URI url.
-*Note: the only value being changed here is the string variable within the StringServer class, which concatenates to itself the string after the query '=' and adds a new line everytime!
+The only value being changed here is the string variable within the handler class, which concatenates to itself the string after the query '=' and adds a new line everytime!
 This only happens when the path contains the 'add-message' command.*